antonkovalenko/ydb-capacity-calculator/docs/user-stories.md

 **As a** capacity planner
 **I want to** specify server configuration and server count
 **So that** I receive the amount of storage groups, RAM and cores provided by specified server configuration and server count

+## Story 3: When server configuration is hidden I want to see the brief configuration summary

+**As a** capacity planner
+**I want to** see the brief server configuration summary when server configuration form is hidden
+**So that** I always know what server configuration is used for calculation

+Brief configuration summary example: "32 cores, 1024 GB of RAM, 2x1TB NVMe, 4x4TB HDD"